dmerejkowsky/blog/content/en/post/0093-killing-unwrap.md

 So that's the why.
 Let's see the how.

-# Example 1 - Handling None
+# Example 1 - Handling options

 Let's go back to our first example: we'll assume there is a `bar::return_opt()` function coming from an external crate and returning an `Option<Bar>`, and that we are calling it in `my_func`, a function also returning an option: